stevebelton/stevebelton.github.io/index.md

 My [last post](#goodbye) described how I setup my new Ubuntu desktop PC with all the tools I need to do my job.
 Now I will look at how we test Minikube is working by deloying a sample application

 Now we have Minikube working we can deploy a sample application to test it.
-First we need to make sure Minikube is running with:
+First we need to make sure Minikube is running.
+#### Get Minikube Status
 ```
 $ minikube status
 ```